IAmSuyogJadhav/3d-mri-brain-tumor-segmentation-using-autoencoder-regularization/README.md

 Currently, the complete Encoder and the Upper branch of decoder (Ground Truth) have been implemented completely.
 View the current implementation here: [NVDLMED_Implementation.ipynb](NVDLMED_Implementation.ipynb)

 # TODO
-- The lower branch (VAE part) of the decoder
 - The custom loss function that the author used.
 (L = L<sub>dice</sub> + 0.1 ∗ L<sub>L2</sub> + 0.1 ∗ L<sub>KL</sub> )
 - Modularize the code and make the model available for customization